shybovycha/shybovycha.github.io/_posts/2024-05-12-more-than-typescript.md

   } yield fetchData(id)
 }
 ```

+But in the land of TypeScript, there is only so much you can do - TypeScript only works at compile time.

+The above examples might sound like very far-fetched edge case scenarios, but keep in mind: this is the code generated automatically by one of the most popular tools from a trivial schema.
+This is not as far-fetched as it might seem.

 Can we do better in TypeScript?
 Something like `refined` in Scala?
 What if we had a powerful type system and syntax to support it?
 And, if possible, get rid of the `null` and `undefined` along the way?